irmen/Pyro5/Readme.rst

     :target: https://travis-ci.org/irmen/Pyro5

-Pyro5 is an "overhauled and updated" Pyro4: more efficient, faster, simpler, streamlined, and cleaned up.
+Pyro5 is an "overhauled, updated and modernized" Pyro4 (https://github.com/irmen/Pyro4):
+more efficient, faster, simpler, streamlined, and cleaned up.
 It requires Python 3.4 or later!

 I'm aiming to separate the actual network logic and the protocol/messaging logic so that it will be possible to use the protocol logic in different network i/o setups (such as an async eventloop based solution).

-This may or may not become the next major Pyro version.
+This may or may not become the actual next major Pyro version.
 Feel free to report issues for suggestions or problems!

 **This is very much in development and can change or be canceled at any time.
-Use Pyro4 for real work instead.**
+Use Pyro4 https://github.com/irmen/Pyro4 for real work instead.**

 changes done based on original Pyro4